harperreed/harper.blog/content/post/2003-03-25-eminem_is_angry.md

 ---
-date: 2003-03-25T03:36:26Z
+date: 2003-03-25 03:36:26+00:00
 excerpt: I just watched 8 mile. it is good. a little over acting a little underacting. but eminem is not an actor so it is a rather good movie..
 I enjoyed it. he does have quite a bit of anger. a lot of anger.. over simple things.. it is sad..tonight I think we are going to watch a bunch of movies. it will be fun. the window is open in my room and in my living room. it is soo soo nice outside. today ...
+summary: watched 8 mile and thought it was pretty good. eminem isn't an actor but he did alright. feeling a bit of anger in the movie, but overall enjoyed it. planning to watch more movies later with the nice weather outside.
-tags: ["movies"]
+tags:
+- eminem
+- movies
+- beautiful day
+- enjoyment
+- 8 mile
 title: eminem is angry
 wordpress_id: 472
 wordpress_url: http://new.nata2.org/?p=472
 ---

 I just watched 8 mile. it is good. a little over acting a little underacting. but eminem is not an actor so it is a rather good movie..
 I enjoyed it. he does have quite a bit of anger. a lot of anger.. over simple things.. it is sad..<br/>tonight I think we are going to watch a bunch of movies. it will be fun. the window is open in my room and in my living room. it is soo soo nice outside. today was beautiful. when I got home tonight it was 73 degrees.. so so so nice.
 I liked it.